Hardware Matrix Multiplication

 Matrix multiplication is one of those rather mysterious math problems that most of us dreaded in college!
 But to be clear, matrix multiplication is an important operation in linear algebra as it provides an organized system for performing linear transformations on sets of linear equations.

 Matrices themselves are not new, and in fact have been used by mathematicians for many centuries.
 Matrices proved quite useful over the years; therefore, new matrix operations and applications have been and continue to be devised.
-It should come as no surprise that the multiplication of two matrices is a primary operation for just about any real-world matrix-math oriented algorithm.
+It should come as no surprise that the multiplication of two matrices is a primary operation for just about any real-world performance-oriented algorithm.

 One issue with matrix multiplication is the large amount of product summations that must be performed.
 To perform matrix multiplication, a dot product is generated for each element of the resulting matrix so that M3 number of multiply accumulations is performed for an M x M matrix.
 Matrix multiplication is a significant burden for modern CPUs which often rely on floating-point operations to perform general purpose computation.
 One reason is that while the floating-point format is very flexible, it is inefficient for multiply-and-accumulate operations especially if the operations will be pipelined.